-Jasmine leaves us at the entry to Kurayado Iroha, and the pampering of our hosts at the ryokan begins.
+Jasmine leaves us at the Kurayado Iroha entry, and our hosts begin pampering at the ryokan.
 We are led up to our room, where our bags have already been placed.

-Shortly after arrival, we are brought a plate of wagashi (sweets) and matcha tea.
+We are brought a plate of wagashi (sweets) and matcha tea shortly after arrival.
 This is a traditional way to welcome guests.
 Fortunately, we have a while before our dinner service to enjoy a bit of quiet time.

 You change out of your shoes at this inn when you reach your room.
 We are given “tabi” (socks) to wear in our room and “geta” (wooden sandals) to wear over the socks in the common areas of the ryokan.
 Do not wear the geta on the tatami mats.
 Tatami is fragile, and you should only wear your socks or go barefoot.

-You might want to practice walking in the geta before heading into public spaces.
+You might want to practice walking in the geta before entering public spaces.
 It is more challenging than you might think to keep your balance.